Samirasimha/ResumeMod/README.md

    ```

 2. **Install Dependencies:**

    ```bash
    npm install
    npm i nodemon
    ```

 3. **Set Up Input Data:**
    - Prepare your resume data in a JSON format.

-Save your JSON file in the `./data` directory with the filename `MyResume.json`.
+4. **Set Up Environment Variables::**
+   - Create a .env file in the root of your project directory to store the source JSON file path and the output directory.
+   -	Add the following lines to your .env file:
+    ```bash
+    # Path to the source JSON file
+    SOURCE_PATH=./data/MyResume.json
+    # Directory for the output files (docx and pdf)
+    OUTPUT_DIR=./output/
+    ```

 ## Usage